johnoos/joco-music-theory-repo-doc/_includes/01-docn-mkt-reqs-arch-tools.md

 ## Documentation
-Time was invested in properly documenting the various aspects of the webapp dvelopment.
+Time was invested in properly documenting the various aspects of the webapp development.
 The purpose is to minimise ramp-up time after time away from development.

 This documentation is located
 at https://johnoos.github.io/it-revit-docn